Zinbo/software-dev-repository/content/posts/Algorithms/index.md

     }

     static void shuffleArray(Comparable[] ar) {
-        // If running on Java 6 or older, use `new Random()` on RHS here Random rnd = new Random();
+        Random rnd = new Random();
         for (int i = ar.length - 1; i > 0; i--)
         {
             int index = rnd.nextInt(i + 1);
-            // Simple swap
             Comparable a = ar[index];
             ar[index] = ar[i];
             ar[i] = a;